On the Euler characteristic of the commutative graph complex and the top weight cohomology of $\mathcal M_g$: Evaluating the partition functions

 \section{Evaluating the partition functions}

-In this section, we will prove Theorem~\ref{thm:genfun} using the previously established asymptotic expansions.
-The strategy is to use a known asymptotic expansion for the $\Gamma$ function to find a more explicit expression for the $z\rightarrow \infty$ asymptotic expansion of the integrals in Eq.~\eqref{eq:Jdef}.
-To do so, it is convenient to define the following notation for the part of the expression in Eq.~\eqref{eq:PsiDef} that does not involve the Bernoulli numbers:
+This section will prove Theorem~\ref{thm:genfun} using the previously established asymptotic expansions.
+The strategy is to use a known asymptotic expansion for the classical $\Gamma$ function to find a more explicit expression for the $z\rightarrow \infty$ asymptotic expansion of the integrals in Eq.~\eqref{eq:Jdef}.
+Corollary~\ref{cor:Jres} then relates this more explicit asymptotic expression to the numbers $\chi_n^\pm$.
+It is convenient to define the following notation for the part of the expression in Eq.~\eqref{eq:PsiDef} without the Bernoulli numbers:

 We will first prove the first part of Theorem~\ref{thm:genfun}, which states that $\Psi_k^\pm(z) \in z^{-\lceil \frac{k}{6} \rceil}\Q[[\frac{1}{z}]]$.
 The following two lemmas imply it.

 \begin{lemma} If $k\geq 1$, $u\in \C$ such that $|u| \leq \frac14$, then $|k u^k M_k(\frac{1}{u})| \geq \frac12$. \end{lemma} \begin{proof} Recall that $M_k(z) = \frac{1}{k} \sum_{d|k} \mu(d) z^{\frac{k}{d}}$ and hence $ku^k M_k(1/u) = 1+ \sum_{d|k,d\neq 1} \mu(d) u^{k(1-\frac{1}{d})}$.
 Because $\mu(1) = 1$, $|\mu(d)|\leq 1$, and $|u| \leq 1$, we have $|ku^k M_k(1/u)| \geq 1 - k|u|^{\frac{k}{2}}$.
 For all $k \geq 1$, the inequality $k \leq 2^{k-1}$ holds.
 Hence, if $|u| \leq \frac14$, then $k |u|^{\frac{k}{2}} \leq \frac{k}{2^k} \leq \frac12$. \end{proof}